Diversity, Equity, Inclusion & Community

 Leads: Joshua Socolar (DMI, Physics) and Phil Barbeau (Physics)

-Developed by the Duke Human Rights Center at the Franklin Humanities Institute, the fellowship program is a year-long series of professional development and anti-racism workshops that give faculty members tools to better engage students in the classrooms, clinic, and other learning spaces.
+Developed by the Duke Human Rights Center at the John Hope Franklin Humanities Institute, the fellowship program was a year-long series of professional development and anti-racism workshops that gave faculty members tools to better engage students in the classrooms, clinic, and other learning spaces.